Barbara S. Ottaway

-Barbara S. Ottaway is a British archaeologist.
+Barbara S. Ottaway (born 1938, Dresden, Germany) is a British archaeologist.
 She was previously a Reader in Archaeology in the Department of Archaeology, University of Sheffield, and Professor in Archaeology at the University of Exeter.
 Her research primarily focusses on early copper metallurgy and the prehistory of central and south-eastern Europe.
 Ottaway has also written on her experiences growing up in Nazi-era Germany.
 She has been noted as an influential figure in the study of archaeometallurgy, metals analysis, and experimental archaeology.

 Early life and education

 Barbara was born in Dresden in 1938 and spent the war years in Saxony, East Germany, before crossing over to West Germany in 1947 and later studying in West Berlin.

 Academic career

 After working in German research laboratories, Barbara moved to Edinburgh in the early 1960s for employment within the biochemistry research laboratories of the university.
 While at Edinburgh, Ottaway's early research in archaeology focussed on radiocarbon dating and dendrochronology.
+In 1979 she was awarded a PhD in archaeology focused on ancient metallurgy in the northern sub-alpine area.
 She became a Reader in Archaeology in the Department of Archaeology, University of Sheffield in the early 1990s and developed a greater focus on early metallurgy, and specifically copper metallurgy, in central and south-eastern Europe.
 While at Sheffield, Ottaway's developed field projects including excavations and surveys in southern Germany and Austria, and undertook extensive research in the application of experimental archaeology in archaeometallurgical research.
+She was a member of The Prehistoric Society's Council in the early 1990s.